 The Chancellor of the Exchequer has announced new standards 'mandating the end of fossil fuel heating systems in new homes from 2025 delivering lower carbon, and lower fuel bills too'.

 He said, 'To help ensure energy bills are low and homes are better for the environment, the government will introduce a Future Homes Standard by 2025, so that new build homes are future proofed with low carbon heating and worldleading levels of energy efficiency.'

-This follows on rapidly from the Government's advisory Committee on Climate Change recommendation of ending the connection of new homes to the gas grid by 2025 in a report of 27 February, with properties heated with low-carbon energy instead.
+This follows on from the Government's advisory Climate Change Committee recommendation of ending the connection of new homes to the gas grid by 2025 in a report of 27 February, with properties heated with low-carbon energy instead.

-The latest Committee on Climate Change report concludes that 'UK homes are not fit for the future'.
+The Climate Change Committee report concluded that 'UK homes are not fit for the future'.

-You may not have time to read the full report published in February 2019, 'UK Housing: fit for the future?' which runs to 134 pages.
+You may not have time to read the full report, 'UK Housing: fit for the future?' which runs to 134 pages.
 The report is summarised on UK homes not fit for the future and focuses, largely, on the urgent need to install heat pumps to reduce carbon emissions dramatically.

 Environmental groups have welcomed the ban on burning fossil fuels for heating, but question why we should have to wait until 2025 when the problem of climate change is already very urgent now.

 Predictably, those who rely for their income on selling gas and oil or installing combustion boilers have expressed reservations.

 Ban on installing fossil fuel heating in all homes from 2035